 We are all cultural creatures, but our students, who are actively forming their adult identities, are especially so.
 If a student finds himself in a classroom culture that is riddled with cynicism or apathy or mean-spirited selfishness, he is prone to internalize and act on those attributes.
 If, on the other hand, the classroom culture is energetic, compassionate, and engaging, he will tend to conform to those norms.

 We cannot, as teachers, force any student to become a responsible, self-directed learner, but we can work to create a classroom culture that supports and cultivates those traits.
 When a student feels as much pride in what he is doing in his biology or history class as he does on his basketball team, we know the right culture has been established.
 The goals of the group have become his internal goals as well.

 So what do we as teachers need to focus on to create this culture?
 We need to be mindful of a set of transitions that must occur simultaneously.
-The biggest change is one of purpose, of course.
-We are dismantling the curriculum transfer model and replacing it with the preparing for life model.
+The biggest change is one of purpose.
+We are dismantling the Curriculum Transfer Model and replacing it with the Student Growth Model.
 Our priorities as teachers therefore shift from successfully delivering the content to facilitating our students’ intellectual and personal growth.
 Our focus moves from teaching to learning.
 We are changing our classroom structures to be more responsive to individual student needs, more inclusive, and more socially engaging.